Turkey says delivery of second Russian S-400 batch may be delayed

-ANKARA (Reuters) - The delivery of a second batch of Russian S-400 missile defense systems to Turkey may be delayed beyond a planned 2020 timeline over talks on technology sharing and joint production, the head of Turkey’s Defense Industry Directorate said on Monday.
+ANKARA, Nov 4 (Reuters) - The delivery of a second batch of Russian S-400 missile defence systems to Turkey may be delayed beyond a planned 2020 timeline over talks on technology sharing and joint production, the head of Turkey’s Defence Industry Directorate said on Monday.

 Turkey received the first batch of S-400 systems in July, despite opposition from the United States, a NATO ally, and threats of U.S. sanctions.
 Washington says it is still in talks with Ankara to “walk away” from the Russian systems.